oslele/startalk_backup/README.en.md

 If you want to start quickly, please enter our official website to sign up an account for test in public domain.

-## How to integrate your own app in Startalk
+## How to Integrate Your Own App in Startalk

 Startalk allows users to redevelop it to integrate their own app in Startalk, in order to achieve customization.
 Startalk Pro provides backstage for you to upload app; after deployment, you can embed your app (RN or H5) through backstage configuration.